Tree height is the upward distance between the tree’s base and the highest point at the top of the tree.

 Table of Contents

 Modern technology makes it much easier to measure the height of trees.
 Scientists from NASA created the map of the height of the planet’s forest, using 2.5 million laser pulse measurements from space.

 According to the map, forest heights decrease at a higher elevation and are highest at low latitudes, decreasing in height the farther they are from the tropics (except 40° south latitude in southern temperate rainforests in Australia and New Zealand).

-The maps below are done with tree height treated as elevation to give a sort of canopy topography map.
+Below are magnificent maps created by Reddit user 7LeagueBoots with tree height treated as elevation to give a sort of canopy topography map.

 Western North America